 This magic circle crochet guide contains techniques, tips, and step-by-step instructions for making a magic ring, the most common way to begin crocheting in the round.
-While crocheting a ring might sound like a challenging technique to learn, even as a beginner it can be done and will change the way you crochet in the round for the better.
+Making a crochet ring might seem hard, but even if you’re new, you can do it.
+It’ll make crocheting in a circle (or round) way better.

 Keep on reading to learn how to crochet a magic circle with our detailed photo magic ring tutorial and video tutorial below.